outsinre/outsinre.github.com/_posts/2018-04-21-docker-newbie.md

                                                           +----------+
 ```

-Later on (2017), in order to expand its adoption and add neutrality and modularity, the core capabilities are donated to CNCF as [containerd/](https://www.docker.com/blog/containerd-vs-docker/).
-The Docker Engine only focuses on developer experience like login/build/inspect/log.
+Later on (2017), in order to expand its adoption and add neutrality and modularity, the core capabilities are donated to CNCF as a seperate daemon [containerd](https://www.docker.com/blog/containerd-vs-docker/) (i.e. *docker-containerd*).
+The Docker Engine only focuses on developer experience like serving login, build, inspect, log, etc.

 ```
                                                        +--------------+